Menu

 Susan Lipsey

-Also if you need assistance with our website, please contact me at: communications@kkbesisterhood.org
+As always, if you need assistance with navigating our website, registering for an event or anything at all, please contact me at: communications@kkbesisterhood.org

 Please consider donating to one of our Sisterhood funds: The Mildred Bernstein Kitchen Fund and the Marian Birlant Slotin Bereavement Fund.
 When you click on the “Donate” link on our website, you can read about the origins of each of our funds and the wonderful women whose lives inspired their creation.
 Scroll down the page to make your donation to the fund of your choice.